haaker1/mockito/report.md

 These four large functions were:
 * wrap (in the ConstructorShortcut class in MockMethodAdvice), with NLOC = 234 and CC = 27.
 Manual count CC = 27.
 * mockClass (in SubclassBytecodeGenerator) with NLOC = 149 and CC = 34.
 Manual count CC = 34.
 The purpose of the function is to create a mock class.
 * adjustModuleGraph (in ModuleSystemFound class in ModuleHandler) with NLOC = 123 and CC = 13.
 Manual count CC = 13 if not counting throws, otherwise 10.
+The function is used to adjust a module graph of a source module so that a mock can be created.
 * InlineDelegateByteBuddyMockMaker (constructor for class with identical name) with NLOC = 119 and CC = 24.
 Manual count CC = 15 if not counting throws, otherwise 13.
 This function is a constructor for the class with the same name, which is used to mock final types and methods and avoid creating a sub-class when mocking.